ludocode/onramp/core/cci/2-full/README.md

 ## Parse Tree

 The parser parses code into a tree.
 We sometimes call it an abstract syntax tree or a parse tree but it's really a semantic tree, as most semantic properties are resolved as it builds the tree.
 For example the types of all nodes are resolved during parsing, not in a separate analysis pass.
-It also does not include some syntax such as types.
+It also does not include some syntax such as types, enum declarations, etc.

 You can pass `-ast-dump` to the compiler to view the tree.
 (By default the output uses UTF-8-encoded box-drawing characters.
 Pass `-ast-dump=ascii` to restrict the output to ASCII.)
 For example: